 A Key Worker is an early childhood intervention professional and may be an Early Childhood Special Educator, Speech Pathologist, Occupational Therapist or Psychologist.
 Your Key Worker becomes the main contact for all the family’s needs and is the person you see and talk to the most.

 How does it work?

-Your Key Worker will visit your child for one hour a week during term time in their normal routine -wherever you need support.
+Your Key Worker will visit your child for up to one hour a week or fortnight during term time in their normal routine – wherever you need support.
 This can be at your home, at preschool, at Noah’s or in the community.
 Your Key Worker provides support across all the areas you require to reach your goals.
 The Key Worker is also able to communicate with other professionals if required.
 We call this ‘transdisciplinary’.